Cloud-Schematics/getting-started/README_Template.md

 ## Output variables

 _List all the output variables that are displayed for the example.
-Also include the information of how to retrieve the variable value, the data type.
-For example,_
+Also include the information of how to retrieve the variable value, the data type._

+_Sample_

 You can access the following output reference after your resource is created.